DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-18-search-by-candidate-name-or-reference.md

 - There are no results for ‘search term’.
 - There are no results for ‘search term’ and the selected filter.
 - There are no results for ‘search term’ and the selected filters.
+- There are no results for the selected filter.
+- There are no results for the selected filters.

+If no search term is provided when submitting a search, the user is presented with the list of applications.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({